 - Adaptability, flexibility and problem solving to overcome language barriers and deal with challenges

-- Free accommodation based at our house in Merapoh with a fantastic rooftop view.
+- Accommodation for just £100 per 3 months (if you’re coming from abroad) based at our house in Merapoh with a fantastic rooftop view.
 You’ll be in mixed rooms with the other project interns and volunteers will be staying in the house allowing you to mix with some wonderful people.

 - Free food!
 You’ll get access to communal staff food at each project base where you’ll cook alongside other interns.
 Feel free to treat yourself to some local Malaysia cuisine too, particularly at the local night markets.